charliegerard/dev-notes/javascript/engine.md

 * Garbage collector frees all memory pieces that are not marked as active and returns the memory to the OS.

 ![mark and sweep](https://cdn-images-1.medium.com/max/1600/1*WVtok3BV0NgU95mpxk9CNg.gif)

+### Cycles

+With the mark and sweep algorithm, cycles are not a problem anymore.
+After the function call, the 2 objects would be unreachable from the global object so they would be found unreachable by the garbage collector and would then be freed.

 ---